 Click here to read the the climate change background to the UK's investment in nuclear technology.

-Click on this image to see a detailed map summarising the government's planned future for nuclear power in the UK.
+Click on this image to see a detailed map which once summarised the government's planned future for nuclear power in the UK.

-It is (or at least was) intended that there will eventually be eight new nuclear power stations - all in England - at Hinkley Point, Sizewell, Bradwell, Moorside (previously 'Sellafield', and before that 'Windscale' and 'Calder Hall'), Wylfa, Hartlepool, Heysham and Oldbury.
+There have been 11 active nuclear power stations in Great Britain.
+It is (or at least was) intended that there will eventually be eight replacment nuclear power stations - all in England - at Hinkley Point, Sizewell, Bradwell, Moorside (previously 'Sellafield', and before that 'Windscale' and 'Calder Hall'), Wylfa, Hartlepool, Heysham and Oldbury.

 It now seems very unlikely that all eight will be built.
 Much will depend upon the price that must be charged for their energy compared with renewable energy, and the cost of the latter has been falling quite quickly.
 The current situation is summarised below.